Back Stage 411 - Casting FAQ

 The following article will help you get the most out of the BackStage.com online-application and resume-email system.

-For instance, when you submit your multimedia resume and optional cover letter to a project using the BackStage.com online submission system, you should know that two things happen simultaneously:
+For instance, when you submit your multimedia resume and optional cover letter to a project using the BackStage.com online submission system, you should know that your submission package is automatically sent to the casting director via two different methods simultaneously:

 Continue reading "Submit Your Multimedia Resume to Casting/Job Notices Online" »